edsonayllon/Short-BEX/ServerStructure.md

 }
 ```

+This is a GET request.
+Query the required fields from the database, and send it as JSON.

+### `api/provideLoan`

-`api/provideLoan` is sending this input.
+is sending this input.

 ```
 {